OutSystems/docs-odc/src/eap/deploying-apps/deployment-inconsistencies.md

 ### Screen name mismatch

-* **Description:** The name of a screen is different between the producer spp and the consumer app.
+* **Description:** The name of a screen is different between the producer app and the consumer app.

 ## Screen page name mismatch